instabot42/auto-fund/readme.md

 ### Other Settings

-*interval* Determines how often the bot will attempt to adjust your funding.
-It defaults to once a minute.
-Set this to zero, and the bot will attempt to adjust your funding once, then exit.
+*interval* Determines how often the bot will log out a summary.
 The number is in milliseconds.

 *minImprovement* How much better should the funding rate be before the bot will bother trying to make a change.
 The bot will query your most expensive in-use funding rate and subtract this value from it, to get a target rate.
 It will then look for available funding at a rate lower than this target value.

 *minBorrowSize* What is the smallest amount the bot is allowed to ask for when looking to change some funding.
 This is in units of the funding currency in use and defaults to 150.
+The exchange has a min order size of around $150 equivalent.

 ### Running the bot